The Cost of Colonoscopies for the Uninsured in Select Alabama Cities

 This price covers the doctor, the facility, anesthesia, and even standard lab work, which can give you some peace of mind knowing what you’re paying upfront.

-New Choice Health gives a median cost of $1,574, but notes that prices can swing from $950 all the way up to $3,100.
+According to a research study by BMC Health Services research a median cost of a colonoscopy was $2,146, but these prices can swing from $2,000 all the way up to $5,000.
 This just tells us that prices can really vary depending on where you go.

 Back in 2013, there were reports about Birmingham having a less competitive health insurance market, which likely meant higher costs for those without coverage.